dinanathsj29/angular7-step-by-step-tutorial/README.md

 =====================
 Welcome
 ---------------------
 Hi All, I'm **`Dinanath Jayaswal, Senior UI/Web Developer and Adobe Certified Expert Professional`**, I wanna welcome you to `Angular7 step by step guide`.
 In this course/tutorial will go over and learn all the fundamental building blocks of Angular, which a developer needs to know to get started developing Angular applications.
-Will cover from Node/NPM/Angular CLI Setup, Angular basic+advanced and common concepts like Components, Interpolation, Data Binding, Pipes, Services, Directives, Routing, Forms, Http Access, etc.
+Will cover from Node/NPM/Angular CLI Setup, Angular basic+advanced and common concepts like Components, Interpolation, Data Binding, Pipes, Services, Directives, Routing and Nativation, Forms, Http and Observables, etc.

 Who is this for?
 ---------------------